All Episodes

 You will hear Rush even before he's back Monday.

-We've been talking about American Solutions for Winning the Future for a very long time, and it's it's coming up.
+We've been talking about American Solutions for Winning the Future for a very long time, and it's coming up.

 January 2005?